Under one roof in Duluth

 Fitger's doesn't offer midweek specials, serve a hot

-Shopping: Fitger's has good apparel shops.
+Shopping: Fitger's has good apparel shops, a bookstore and kitchenware shop.
 In DeWitt-Seitz Marketplace, the Art Dock carries the work of many local artisans and Hepzibah's has specialty sweets, including chocolate Lake Superior pebbles.

 Details: For more, see Duluth stories.